Exclusive: Here is why Deepa Malik joined politics and BJP

 New Delhi, April 5: Iconic and inspirational 'divyang' sportsperson Deepa Malik has joined politics.
 She joined the Bharatiya Janata Party (BJP) on March 25, 2019, in the presence of BJP President Amit Shah, party's Haryana unit chief Subhash Barala, and general secretary Anil Jain.

-Though Deepa's entry into politics may surprise few who don't know much about her, those familiar with her resilience and determination are sure that one day she would repeat her success in sports in politics as well.
+Though Deepa's entry into politics may surprise a few who don't know much about her.
+Those, who are familiar with her resilience and determination are sure that one day she would repeat her success in sports in politics as well.

 Deepa was born as a normal healthy child in 1970, but in 1977, she suffered from tumours along the spine and recovered after surgery and extensive physiotherapy.
 She got married in 1989 but her condition worsened once again at the age of 29.
 She underwent two surgeries in the Army Research and Referral Hospital, rated amongst the best in the country, but could not recover and was paralysed from the chest and below.